borisbaldassari/software-ethics/pages/02_reflections/02_community.md

     * Respect: treat strangers as you would like to be treated.
     * Positivism: be positive.
 When you say no, also say why.
 Don't build against; if you don't like it, build a better system.

+Include a mechanism for addressing grievances to prevent abuse of the code of conduct -- see http://citizencodeofconduct.org/ section 8.

+## Meritocracy

+Meritocracy has some drawbacks, notably when people with "merit" are often excused for their bad behavior in public spaces based on the value of their technical contributions.
+See the [contributor-covenant](http://contributor-covenant.org/) and [this entry](http://geekfeminism.wikia.com/wiki/Meritocracy) on the Geek Feminism wiki.

 ## Respect

 ## Diversity